syncfusion-content/wpf-docs/wpf/Autocomplete/Getting-Started.md

 ## Selection

-By default single selection is enable in Autocomplete control.
+By default single selection is enable in AutoComplete control.
 It can set the [MultiSelectMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~MultiSelectMode.html) property to specify whether a single or multiple selection.

 Index of the selected items can be retrieved using the [SuggestionIndex](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SuggestionIndex.html) property.

-The selected items of the Autocomplete can be retrieved using the [SelectedItem](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SelectedItem.html) property for single selection.
+The selected items of the AutoComplete can be retrieved using the [SelectedItem](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SelectedItem.html) property for single selection.

 In Multi-selection, [SelectedItems](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SelectedItems.html) property contains the items that are selected in the control.

-The selected values of the Autocomplete can be retrieved using the [SelectedValue](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SelectedValue.html) property.
+The selected values of the AutoComplete can be retrieved using the [SelectedValue](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SelectedValue.html) property.

 For further details, refer to the [Retrieving SelectedValue](https://help.syncfusion.com/wpf/autocomplete/single-and-multiple-selection#retrieving-selectedvalue) and [Setting and retrieving SelectedItem](https://help.syncfusion.com/wpf/autocomplete/single-and-multiple-selection#setting-and-retrieving-selecteditem).